aws-samples/unified-log-aggregation-and-analytics/README.md

 ### Deployment

-* In order to deploy the application, first bootstrap a CDK environment (if you haven't done so already).
-Bootstrap CDK (**ONLY ONCE**, if you have already done this you can skip this part)
+* If you are running CDK for the first time, run the following command to bootstrap the CDK environment.

 ```bash
 cdk bootstrap \